dotnet/csharplang/proposals/roles.md

 TODO Note: above rules prevent `underlying.M()` from binding to `LegacyExtension.M(this Role)`.
 TODO Is the "where `T` is not a type parameter" portion still relevant?

+#### Member lookup

+TODO Lookup in base types only extends through roles/extensions (not System.Object/System.ValueType/System.Role)

 #### Compatible substituted extension type

 An extension type `X` is compatible with given type `U` if:
 - `X` is non-generic and its underlying type is `U`, a base type of `U` or an implemented interface of `U`
 - a possible type substitution on the type parameters of `X` yields underlying type `U`, a base type of `U` or an implemented interface of `U`.
-  Such substitution is unique.
+  Such substitution is unique (because of the requirement that all type parameters from the role/extension appear in the underlying type).
-  We call the resulting substituted type `X` the "compatible substituted extension type"
+  We call the resulting substituted type `X` the "compatible substituted extension type".

 #### Extension member lookup